 Each age of humanity has been defined by an innovation that changed the course of history forever.
 Whether it be the wheel, the invention of steel, or the internet, humans seem determined never to settle for their current reality and are always rushing towards that next defining moment.

 We believe that the next defining moment is already here, and it has come in the form of artificial intelligence (AI).
-The floodgates are open, and in as little as five years from now AI will likely have significantly altered how we live and work.
-So what does this mean for insurance agents?
-Well, if history has taught us anything it is that those who properly implement innovative technologies are rewarded, and those that don’t either fade into obscurity or serve as a cautionary tale for why you shouldn’t blindly charge forward into uncharted territory.
+The floodgates are open, and in as little as five years from now, AI will likely have significantly altered how we live and work.
+So, what does this mean for insurance agents?
+Well, if history has taught us anything, it is that those who properly implement innovative technologies are rewarded, and those who don’t either fade into obscurity or serve as a cautionary tale for why you shouldn’t blindly charge forward into uncharted territory.

 In this article, we explore how the emergence of AI could impact independent insurance agents and make the case for why agents should work to carefully implement this technology into their agencies’ operations.

 The burning question that professionals of all stripes are asking themselves is, “Can AI do my job better than I can, and will it make my role obsolete?”.
 Insurance agents are not immune to this line of thinking, but thankfully it is unreasonable to assume that machines will eliminate the need for human agents.
 Most consumers are not experts on the different types of coverage available and defer to the expertise of an insurance agent when navigating the buying process.
 While AI tools such as ChatGPT do a great job scouring the internet and organizing information to answer a question, purchasing insurance requires trust, and consumers trust that their agent is qualified and capable of advising them on their potential risks and securing the right coverage for their needs.
 That level of trust is not easily transferable to an artificial machine (do you prefer